rethomics/ggetho/README.md

 First steps
 -----------

-Lets simmulate toy data (we call it `dt`) using `behavr` package.
+Let's simulate toy data (we call it `dt`) using `behavr` package.
 We "make"" 20 animals with two conditions and four age groups.

 ``` r
 library(behavr)